Getting to Stonehenge from Bath & The Best Stonehenge Tours

 • Booking budget-friendly accommodation – I normally book hotels and hostels through Booking.com, as they allow me to filter for properties based on my needs.
 They also have a great free cancelation policy.
 For my UK holidays, I normally use Park Holidays to book lodges/caravans and pet-friendly accommodation.
 For long-term stays and holiday rentals, I use VRBO.

-• Booking Tours – When I am booking tours, I like to use GetYourGuide or Viator.
+• Booking Tours – When I am booking tours, I like to use GetYourGuide or Tiqets.
 They both have great selections of guided tours, skip-the-line tickets and city passes.
-For tours run by locals, AirBnB Experiences has some great selections as well.

 • Booking Flights – I always find my cheapest flights using Kiwi or Skyscanner.
 Both search for the cheapest flights, and let you filter by stops, times, etc so you can find the cheapest options.
 You can also sign up for Jack's Flight Club to be alerted to cheap deals if you're happy to travel anywhere.